cdong1012/cdong1012.github.io/_posts/2021-01-03-BabukRansomware.markdown

 *Figure 4: Babuk's Website*

-(Pretty unprofessional from the Babuk team since they did not remove the chat log between them and an victim)
+(Pretty unprofessional from the Babuk team since they did not remove the chat log between them and a victim)

 ## Code Analysis